natalia-yudina/STD621-assignment1/README.md

 # Maori culture
-A repository to perfom Assignment1 STD621 Internet Programming
+A repository to perform Assignment1 STD621 Internet Programming